Dashboard and Jobs

 Start / Pause - starts the migration process of the selected pairs of mailboxes / public folders.
 Once you click Start, the program enumerates items in the source folders, and the migration process is initiated.
 You can click Pause at any point to put the migration on hold.
 To resume the migration click Start.
 This way, the program will check the already migrated items first and then continue the migration from the point when the process was paused.

-In particular situations, there might be some important items you need to have on the target mailbox, which content has been modified on the source server after the migration.
-In such a case, the Rescan feature will not work as it only copies new items from the already migrated source folders.
+In particular situations, there might be some important items you need to have on the target mailbox, whose content has been modified on the source server after the migration.
+In such a case, the Run delta migration feature will not work as it only copies new items from the already migrated source folders.
 To migrate the modified items, you first need to reset the state of migration of a particular mailbox.
 Next, unmatch the particular pair of mailboxes on the Jobs tab and clean up the target mailbox from all previously migrated items on your server.
 When done, match the source and target mailboxes once again, and then initiate the migration with the Start button once again.

 This is the main pane, separate for each job, which allows you to manage it and track the progress.